pranavreddy23/autoware.privately-owned-vehicles/LaneDet/create_lane/TuSimple/README.md

         + `img_width` (float): image width.
 TuSimple is 1280.
         + `img_height` (float): image height.
 TuSimple is 720.

-#### c.
-Notes
+> [!NOTE]
-- Lanes with fewer than 2 valid points `(x != 2)` are ignored.
+> Lanes with fewer than 2 valid points `(x != 2)` are ignored.
-- All coords are normalized, as requested by Mr. Zain.
+> All coords are normalized, as requested by Mr. Zain.
-- Warnings are issued for frames with no lanes on one side, while finding ego indexes.
+> Warnings are issued for frames with no lanes on one side, while finding ego indexes.
+> Output of this function is trimmed before saving in json file.

 ## II.
 Workflow & usage